jeremytammik/q4r4_populate_tbc/README.md

-# q4r4 &ndash; a Question Answering system for Revit API
+# q4r4 &ndash; Question Answering for Revit API

 Q4R4 is QARA, a Question Answering system for Revit API.